Are asphalt roads subject to state sales tax

 The Future of Asphalt Road Taxation

-As infrastructure needs continue to grow and evolve, likely, state tax laws regarding asphalt roads will also change.
+As infrastructure needs continue to grow and evolve, likely, state tax laws regarding asphalt roads will likely also change.
 Some potential future developments to watch for include:

 • Increased standardization: There may be efforts to create more uniform tax treatments across states to simplify compliance for companies operating in multiple jurisdictions.